 Amy Erica Smith is an associate professor of political science, as well as a Liberal Arts and Sciences Dean’s Professor at Iowa State University.
-In the 2019-2020 academic year, she also holds two fellowships: a Luce/ACLS Fellowship in Journalism, Religion, and International Affairs; and a Wilson Center Fellowship at the Woodrow Wilson International Center for Scholars.
+In the 2020-22 academic years, she is an Andrew Carnegie Fellow.

-Professor Smith’s research examines how ordinary people understand and engage in politics, and how citizens and politicians interact.
-She studies democratic and authoritarian regimes globally, but her primary expertise is in Latin America, and particularly Brazil.
+Professor Smith’s research examines how ordinary people understand and engage in politics.
+Although she studies democratic and authoritarian regimes globally, her primary expertise is in Latin America, and particularly Brazil.
 Read more here on the various strands of her research.

 Smith has published two books, most recently Religion and Brazilian Democracy: Mobilizing the People of God (2019, Cambridge University Press), and her articles appear in numerous peer-reviewed outlets, including the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, and Comparative Political Studies.
 She also enjoys writing for public audiences and talking with journalists.